nicholasg-dev/toggle-macos-animations/tune-macos-perofrmance.md

 ## 1. Introduction

-This document outlines the requirements for a macOS performance tuning script specifically designed for AI/ML developers.
-The goal is to optimize macOS for demanding AI/ML workloads, ensuring maximum performance, stability, and an efficient development environment.
-This script will automate various system adjustments, freeing developers to focus on their core tasks.
+This document outlines the requirements and implementation details for a macOS performance tuning script specifically designed for AI/ML developers.
+The script has been implemented as `tune_macos_performance.sh` (v1.1+) and optimizes macOS for demanding AI/ML workloads, ensuring maximum performance, stability, and an efficient development environment.

+**Recent Enhancements (v1.1+):**
+- Complete system animation removal for maximum responsiveness
+- Extended DNS caching to 72 hours for improved network performance
+- Comprehensive backup system covering all modified settings
+- Enhanced safety features with user confirmation prompts
+- Detailed logging and reversibility options

+The script automates various system adjustments, freeing developers to focus on their core tasks while providing critical manual recommendations for the highest performance gains.

 ## 2. Target Audience